1829 Gennaro Fabricatore II

 The Fabricatores were based in Naples and ran ateliers producing guitars under the name Gennaro Fabricatore without crediting either Gennaro I or Gennaro II as the maker on their labels.
 “Gennaro Fabricatore” was marketed as a brand just as “Martin” is a brand used today by C. F. Martin & Co., who sells guitars without identifying the actual builder(s) on their interior stamps.

 Based on the date and address of the 1829 Fabricatore in the Austin-Marie Collection, it is likely this guitar was made in the shop of Gennaro II.
-It is a premium model adorned with mother of pearl inlay bordering the entire spruce soundboard.
+It is a premium model adorned with a floral inlay pattern of mother-of-pearl and ebony bordering the soundhole and the spruce soundboard.
 The inlay motif continues up both sides of the neck before cresting at the top of the peg headstock.
 The ebony bridge mustache appliqué is quite ornate, typical of many of Fabricatore’s guitars.
 The sides and one-piece back are made of curly maple.

 Mauro Giuliani played a Fabricatore guitar, and it is well documented that the violin virtuoso Niccolò Paganini owned (and signed) a Gennaro Fabricatore guitar from 1826.